strikersps/COVID-19-Impact-On-Indian-Stock-Market/README.md

 ## 3. Datasets
 * For the project I have extracted the datasets of price actions of SENSEX, NIFTY50, INDIA VIX, COVID-19 Total Deaths and Cases Worldwide, and also the price actions of some of the sector indices which are heavily impacted due to COVID-19 i.e. NIFTY-AUTO, NIFTY-IT, NIFTY-PHARMA, NIFTY-BANK, NIFTY-MEDIA, NIFTY-REALTY, NIFTY-FMCG.
-* As the Oil Price War between Saudi Arabia and Russia has also impacted the market I have also used the Crude Oil WTI and BRENT Europe Price Data with CBOE-Crude-Oil Volatilty dataset.
+* As the Oil Price War between Saudi Arabia and Russia has also impacted the market I have also used the Crude Oil WTI and BRENT Europe Price Data with CBOE-Crude-Oil Volatility dataset.
 * For some of the datasets I have used a python library `Quandl` which provides access to price actions of various financial securities/instruments as described in the above cells.

 * Following table shows a summary of all the datsets with their source: